Immutare/Immutare/README.md

 Hi!
 I'm @Immutare  👋
 =============

-I'm currently a FullStack web developer based in Mexico 🇲🇽 I'm a developer who is currently trying to pivot to Python and hopefully I'll make it to be a FANG developer. 🧐
+I'm currently a FullStack web developer based in Mexico 🇲🇽 <br>
+I'm a developer who is currently trying to pivot to Python and hopefully I'll make it to be a FANG developer. 🧐

 I'll try to take notes here of what I've learned and where I'm at in my training 🦾